 - find out about the services and support that can help you

-- talk with your GP, nurse or care worker about making a future health and care plan – in Scotland this is called Anticipatory Care Planning (ACP)
+- talk with your GP, nurse or care worker about making a health and care plan – in Scotland this is called future care planning

 - make an appointment with your GP or wait for your next check-up with the hospital to ask about planning your care